 Expanding the 5-WHY

 Regardless of the magnitude, a simple, linear 5-Why can be built for any issue.
 A bigger incident will have a more detailed analysis, because it has more parts, but every analysis can begin with just a few Why questions.
 A simple analysis makes it easy to get started.
 It can then expand into as much detail is needed to thoroughly explain the issue.
 Cause-and-effect relationships should remain simple, even on complex issues.
 It’s the number of cause-and-effect relationships that change.

-Our Cause Mapping method is not constrained by five Why questions.
-In the welding robot example, the answer to the 1st Why question is “Because the circuit overloaded, causing a fuse to blow.”
+Our Cause Mapping® method is not constrained by five Why questions.
+In the welding robot example, the answer to the first Why question is “Because the circuit overloaded, causing a fuse to blow.”
 A cause-and-effect relationship has been written into the answer.
-The answer to the 2nd Why question makes the same mistake.
+The answer to the second Why question makes the same mistake.
 The original 5-Why breaks into an easier to read 7-Why.
 The 7-Why then breaks into a 17-Why with two different goals affected.
 The production goal because the welding robot stopped and the property goal because the bearings had to be replaced in the pump.
-There are two other cause-and-effect relationships shown on the welding robot Cause Map.
+There are two other cause-and-effect relationships shown on the welding robot Cause Map diagram.
 Why didn’t we know the pump lost circulation and why were there metal shavings in the pump?
 Both questions are important when considering different options for preventing a similar problem in the future.

-Download the above PDF which contains the 5-Why, the 7-Why and the 17-Why and watch the explanation provided in the video.
 Let us know if you have any questions about establishing a 5-Why baseline with your people and bringing the Cause Mapping method to your organization.
-Attend one of our Cause Mapping Public Workshops or have a Cause Mapping Workshop presented at your site by one of our ThinkReliability certified instructors.